 In essence, I paint with my camera to revitalise memories.

-I live with my husband and daughter in the Cambridge Riverside area and am always on the lookout for new friends, photography collaborations, and interesting exhibition venues.
+She lives in the Cambridge Riverside area and is always on the lookout for new friends, photography collaborations, and interesting exhibition venues.